-For additional best practices on taxonomy and option list, see Option list to taxonomy migration.
+For more best practices on taxonomy and option list, see Option list to taxonomy migration.

 Use taxonomy relations if you meet at least one of the following conditions:

-You have a long list of values: use taxonomies when you have an extensive list.
-For controlled vocabulary lists that contain fifteen values or less, use option lists instead.
+You have a long list of values: use taxonomies when you have an extensive list (however, we recommend you avoid exceeding 300 values).
+For controlled vocabulary lists containing fewer than 50 values, use option lists instead.